-One goal of this project is to embed our work and our approach into the LC history curriculum.
-Up to this point this has happened in two main ways: all College Level United States History students completed a research assignment that benefited the project’s timeline (see here) and allowed students to practice some key research skills.
-Secondly, some CL US History students worked with an object from the school archives using a methodology developed by Marisa Fuentes, whose work deeply influenced our project.
+One goal of this project is to embed our work and our approach into the Loomis Chaffee history curriculum.
+Throughout our curriculum, the website serves an essential model of ethical and original research and writing.
+As the project was getting started, all College Level United States History students completed a research assignment that benefited the project’s timeline (see below) and allowed students to practice some key research skills.
+Now, as ongoing class activities, CL US History students work with an object from the school archives using a methodology developed by Marisa Fuentes, whose work deeply influenced our project.
+They also propose ideas for deepening the school community’s engagement with the complicated narratives of the Pequot War.

-Please view details below about both efforts, and look out for additional teaching resources as the project develops.
+Please view details below about these efforts, and look out for additional teaching resources as the project develops.

 Slavery & Loomis Chaffee Lesson | CLUSH